-What you must pay when you get these Services that are covered for you services In-Network Annual physical exam \$0 copay No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum out-of-pocket.
-Limited to one exam per calendar year.
-This exam is covered in addition to the "Welcome to Medicare Exam" and "Annual Wellness Visit".
-Routine lab work not otherwise covered by Medicare as preventive, including: Comprehensive Metabolic Panel Thyroid Stimulating Hormone Complete Blood Count Vitamin D A hands-on physical exam that includes inspection of the organ systems.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Annual physical exam (continued) Complete Blood Count Vitamin D A hands-on physical exam that includes inspection of the organ systems.
 A review of active medical problems, development of specific treatment plans, and an examination and evaluation of the entire person.
 Note: Cost sharing may apply for other services provided during the annual physical exam.
-Annual wellness visit There is no coinsurance or copay for the annual No prior authorization required.
+Annual wellness visit No prior authorization required.
 If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-This is covered once every 12 months. wellness visit.
-Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
+This is covered once every 12 months.
+Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
-Bone mass measurement There is no coinsurance No prior authorization required.
-For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results. or copay for Medicare- covered bone mass measurement.
+There is no coinsurance or copay for the annual wellness visit.
+50% coinsurance Bone mass measurement No prior authorization required.
+For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance or copay for Medicare-covered bone mass measurement.
+50% coinsurance